|ESPEVIG, TATSIANA - Norwegian Institute Of Bioeconomy Research(NIBIO)|

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: Diseases affecting turfgrass on golf courses and lawns cause millions of dollars of damage globally each year.
-Of all turfgrass diseases, more money and effort is spent on dollar spot disease than any other, because it is widespread, persistent, and causes extensive damage to almost every type of grass.
+Interpretive Summary: Dollar spot diseases affecting turfgrass on golf courses and lawns cause millions of dollars of damage globally each year.
 Until recently, dollar spot was not known in Scandinavian countries, possibly due to the region's unique climate.
-In this research we document the first known outbreak of dollar spot in Sweden, and provide characterization of the fungus that caused the disease.
-We found that the fungus had a DNA fingerprint that was identical to other dollar spot fungi that are widespread in the United States.
-Since the turfgrass industry in Scandinavian countries rarely uses chemical pesticides, dollar spot may prove very difficult to control in the region.
+Since the turfgrass industry in Scandinavian countries rarely uses chemical pesticides, dollar spot is proving very difficult to control in the region, and information is needed to help manage the disease.
+In this research we tested the aggressiveness of ten different samples of the dollar spot fungi from Scandinavia, the United Kingdom and the United States on nine different types of turf grasses commonly grown in Scandinavian countries.
+Pathogens of U.S. origin were more aggressive than pathogens originating in Sweden and Denmark.
+Overall, aggressiveness did not correspond to pathogen species, and samples of the same species varied in aggressiveness.
 This research will be used by turfgrass pathologists, agronomists, extension agents, and golf course managers working to define the risks and mitigate the effects of dollar spot disease in Scandinavia.